RonasIT/dispose-bag/README.md

 ```

 Also you can add named subscription by `disposeBag.add(secondSubscription, 'subscription')`
-and you can unsubscribe named subscription by `disposeBag.unsubscribe('subscription')`.
+Call `disposeBag.unsubscribe('subscription')` to unsubscribe from named subscription.

 ### Angular usage